evolution-gaming/typed-recompose/README.md

 You are welcome!

 Fisrt, take a look at `index.d.ts` file.
-I've used `connect`'s definition from `react-redux` library for HOC (to be honest I still don't get why it called so).
+I've used `connect`'s definition from `react-redux` library for HOC
+(to be honest I still don't get [why it's called so](http://stackoverflow.com/questions/39321027/why-higher-order-component-hoc-is-called-so/39321076)).

 Then at `test/test.tsx` you can see usage examples.
 Basically testing of annotations means «write your typical code samples and make sure that code compiles by `tsc`».